babarlhr/babarlhr/README.md

     ‏‏‎ ‎
 </p>

-<p align="justify">You can see some of the my projects that I have started and maintained in my GitHub profile and ofcourse there are other commercial projects that I cannot disclose.</p>
+<p align="justify">In my GitHub profile, you'll find some of the projects that I've initiated and maintained.
+While there are additional commercial projects that I'm unable to disclose at this time.</p>

 <p align="center">
     <a href="https://github.com/sponsors/babarlhr"><img alt="GitHub sponsors" height="30" src="https://img.shields.io/github/sponsors/babarlhr?style=social"/></a>